bishtvaishali/SearchEngine_Basic/src/Readme.txt

 Now browse the downloaded stemmer jar file.
 Click open.
 -Your file will appear in the Referenced libraries folder.

 RUN INSTRUCTIONS:

 -Put the "documents.txt" file in the current directory.
 The program will automatically look for the file in the current directory.

-Part1 will create the Inverted Index.
+Part1:
-Part2 will intersect the posting lists of two terms in query.
+It will create the Inverted Index and store it in a map

-Part 3:
+Part2:
 -The 3 queries which are to be processed are in the main method of the program.
 -In the beginning of the program, It will first invoke part1 to create Inverted Index.
 -Then it will write the Inverted index to a file "invertedIdx.txt" in your current directory.